sedc-codecademy/skwd10-net-05-oopcsharp/G2/Class 3/Homework.md

 ## Task 2
 * Make a new console application called StudentGroup
-* Make 2 arrays called studentsG1 and studentsG2 and fill them with 5 student names.
+* Make 2 arrays called studentsGOne and studentsGTwo and fill them with 5 student names.
 * Get a number from the console between 1 and 2 and print the students from that group in the console.
 * Ex:
 * studentsGOne ["Zdravko", "Petko", "Stanko", "Branko", "Trajko"]